adaltas/node-krb5/README.md

 Kerberos realm (usually capitalized domain name).
 If this is not specified, use the default realm from `/etc/krb5.conf`.

 * `ccname` (optionnal)
 Credential cache location.
 If this is not specified, default path is taken from environment variable `KRB5CCNAME`, then from `/etc/krb5.conf`.
-Current implementation uses process environment variable and is **not thread safe**.
-Only use if you want to switch path once for all.

 Callback parameters:
 * `err`